-The precise monitoring of SOC on a LTFE with conventional lab analysis is labour-intensive and expensive (Adamchuk and Viscarra Rossel, 2010; Loum et al., 2016) as it requires the analysis of a rather high amount of

-- 50 samples.
-Visible and near infrared (Vis-NIR) reflectance spectrometry can facilitate this procedure.
-It is nondestructive, fast and economical (Mouazen et al., 2010; Tekin et al., 2014), requiring only a small number of soil samples and little sample preparation (Conforti et al., 2015).
-In addition, no chemicals are needed and one spectrum contains information about many different soil components (Conforti et al., 2015; Viscarra Rossel et al., 2006b).
-Spectral absorption features are caused by vibrational stretching and bending of structural molecule groups and - 55 electronic excitation (Ben-Dor et al., 1999; Dalal and Henry, 1986).
-Molecule vibrations from hydroxyl, carboxyl and amine functional groups produce soil absorption features related to soil organic matter in the mid-infrared (MIR) region of the spectra (Croft et al., 2012).
-In comparison, Vis-NIR spectra show only broad and unclear adsorption features related to overtone vibrations from the MIR, but instruments are less cost-intensive and available for field monitoring as well (Stenberg and Viscarra Rossel, 2010; Viscarra Rossel et al., 2006a). - 60 Furthermore, in diffuse reflectance spectroscopy, scattering properties depend on the particular wavelengths and can vary significantly over the VIS-NIR spectral range (Pilorget et al., 2016).
-Hence, pre-processing of Vis-NIR spectra is necessary in order to extract soil property related information (Stenberg and Viscarra Rossel, 2010).
+The precise monitoring of SOC on an LTFE with conventional laboratory analysis is labour- and cost-intensive (Adamchuk and Viscarra Rossel, 2010; Loum et al., 2016) as it requires the analysis of a rather high amount of samples.
+Visible and near-infrared (Vis-NIR) reflectance spectrometry can facilitate this procedure.
+It is non-destructive, fast and economical (Mouazen et al., 2010; Summers et al., 2011), and requires the conventional laboratory analysis to be conducted on a small number of soil samples, only, as well as little sample preparation (Conforti et al., 2015).
+The obtained spectrum contains information about many different soil components (Conforti et al., 2015; Viscarra Rossel et al., 2006b); please compare Stenberg et al. (2010) for a review on the past and current role of Vis-NIR spectrometry in soil science.
+Spectral absorption features are caused by vibrational stretching and bending of structural molecule groups and electronic excitation (Ben-Dor et al., 1999; Dalal and Henry, 1986).
+Molecule vibrations from hydroxyl, carboxyl, and amine functional groups produce absorption features related to soil organic matter in the mid-infrared (MIR) region of the spectra (Croft et al., 2012).
+In comparison, Vis-NIR spectra show only broad and unclear adsorption features related to overtone vibrations from the MIR, but instruments are less cost-intensive and available for field monitoring as well (Stenberg and Viscarra Rossel, 2010; Viscarra Rossel et al., 2006a).
+Furthermore, in diffuse reflectance spectroscopy, scattering properties depend on the particular wavelengths and can vary significantly over the Vis-NIR spectral range (Pilorget et al.,

+2016).
+Hence, the pre-processing of Vis-NIR spectra is necessary in order to extract soil property-related information (Stenberg and Viscarra Rossel, 2010).
+As there is no standard pre-processing technique which works on all spectral data (Stenberg and Viscarra Rossel, 2010), it is recommended to always test various techniques and to choose the one which performs best for the respective data.
+Several studies, therefore, compared a rather high number of pre-processing methods (e.g. Peng et al., 2014; Nawar et al., 2016).
 Scattering and other effects attributed to within-sample variance can be addressed by repeated measurements of replicate samples (e.g. Pimstein et al., 2011).
-Alltogether, Vis-NIR soil spectrometry has been used on many occasions to build SOC prediction models (Jiang et al., 2016; Kuang and Mouazen, 2013; Nocita et al., 2013).
+Altogether, Vis-NIR soil spectrometry has been used on many occasions to build SOC prediction models (Jiang et al., 2016; Kuang and Mouazen, 2013; Nocita et al., 2013).